olofk/fusesoc/README.rst

    cd fusesoc
    sudo pip install -e .

 FuseSoC should now be installed.
-Next step is to download the standard IP core library (orpsoc-cores_), which contains over 100 Open Source IP cores.
+Next step is to download the standard IP core libraries, which contain over 100 Open Source IP cores.

+*FuseSoC is currently in a transition phase and will prompt for the old standard library (* orpsoc-cores_ *) in addition to the new one (* fusesoc-cores_ *)*

 ::